List of Teen Titans (TV series) characters: Robin

-Robin is the leader of the Teen Titans.
-Despite lacking superpowers, he is fierce and highly disciplined with heroic virtue based on experience and reputation.
-As elaborated in the episode "Go", Robin forms the group after aiding Starfire in her escape from captivity, with the help of Beast Boy, Cyborg, and Raven.
-Before this, he left his mentor Batman, in an effort to make it on their own as crime-fighters.
-He is Dick Grayson, the first Robin.
-The Teen Titans Go! spin-off comic identifies him as Dick and Batman as his mentor, but neither of those reveals occur in the show.
-In the future, he becomes Nightwing.
-Robin is best friends with Starfire, whom he secretly has romantic feelings for her.
-Their love grows and develops throughout the show.
-They become a couple in the finale movie.
+Robin (voiced by Scott Menville) is the leader of the Teen Titans.
+Despite lacking superpowers, he is fierce and highly disciplined, with heroic virtues based on experience and reputation and he leads the team well.
+As shown in the episode "Go", Robin formed the group after aiding Starfire in her escape from captivity with help from Beast Boy, Cyborg, and Raven.
+Prior to this, he left his mentor Batman to become an independent crime-fighter.
+The Teen Titans Go! spin-off comic reveals he is Dick Grayson, the first Robin, but this is not depicted in the series (Though there are several hints such as Larry's name being Nosyarg Kcid, him becoming Nightwing in the future, and Raven witnessing his parents' death at the circus in "Haunted").
+Robin is best friends with Starfire, whom he secretly has romantic feelings for.
+Their relationship develops throughout the series, with them becoming a couple in the finale film Teen Titans: Trouble in Tokyo.